ozcodex/notepad/install.md

 Add a crontab rule to run the `script/battery_check` each 15 minutes.

-To prevent the system to hang on "halted" state when powering off add the next line to grub:
+To prevent the system to hang on "halted" state when powering off, and avoid printing warnings in the console, add the next kernel params to grub:

 ```
-GRUB_CMDLINE_LINUX="acpi=force"
+acpi=force loglevel=1
 ```

 Also edit the file `/etc/systemd/logind.conf` to control the behaviour of the